isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 There are several issues to be addressed:

-* how do you transmit an error indicator from out of a function?
+* How do you transmit an error indicator from out of a function?
-* how do you release all resources from a function before doing an error exit?
+* How do you release all resources from a function before doing an error exit?
 * What do you use as an error indicator?

 In general, returning an error indicator implies returning two values: The result and an error indicator.